On detecting harmonic oscillations: Numerical results

-and $N$ is large enough.
-In other words, with $d_s$ and (small enough) $\alpha$ fixed, the resolution of the energy test in problem $(P_1)$ admits, for large $N$, the lower bound (\ref{lowbndEnergy}).
-Note that as $N$ grows, this bound goes to 0 as $N^{-1/4}$, while the resolution of the basic test goes to 0 as $N^{-1/2}\sqrt{\ln(N)}$ (Theorem \ref{themain1}).
-We conclue that the basic test provably outperforms the energy test as $N\to\infty$.
-The goal of the experiments we are about to report was to investigate this phenomenon numerically. \paragraph{Organization of experiments.} In the experiments to follow, the basic test and the energy test were tuned to 0.99-reliability ($\alpha=0.01$)) and used on time horizons $N\in\{256,1024,4096\}$.
-For a fixed $N$, and every value of the ``resolution parameter'' $\rho$ from the equidistant grid on $[0,4]$ with resolution $0.05$, we ran 10,000 experiments as follows: \begin{itemize} \item we generate $z\in \cS[{\mathbf{w}}]$, and specify signal $x$ as $\rho z/\|z_0^{N-1}\|_\infty$; \item we generate $y$ according to (\ref{eqobs}) and run on the observations $y$ the basic test and the energy test. \end{itemize} For every one of the tests, the outcome of a series of 10,000 experiments is the empirical probability $p$ of rejecting the nuisance hypothesis $H_0$ (which states that the signal underlying the observations is identically zero).
+In the {simulations} to follow, the basic test and the energy test were tuned to 0.99-reliability ($\alpha=0.01$) and used on time horizons $N\in\{ 256,1024,4096\}$.
+For a fixed $N$, and every value of the ``resolution parameter'' $\rho$ from the equidistant grid on $[0,4]$ with {the grid step of} $0.05$, we run 10\,000 {simulations} as follows: \begin{itemize} \item we generate $z\in\cS[{\mathbf{w}}]$, and specify signal $x$ as $\rho z/\|z_0^{N-1}\|_\infty$; \item we generate $y$ according to (\ref{eqobs}) and run on the observations $y$ the basic test and the energy test. \end{itemize} For {each test,} the outcome of a series of 10\,000 {simulations} is the empirical probability $p$ of rejecting the nuisance hypothesis $H_0$ (which states that the signal underlying the observations is identically zero).
 For $\rho=0$, $p$ is the (empirical) probability of false alarm (rejecting $H_0$ when it is true), and we want it to be small (about $\alpha=0.01$).
 For $\rho>0$, $p$ is the empirical probability of successful detection of an actually present signal, and we want it to be close to 1 (about $1-\alpha=0.99$).
-Given that $p\leq\alpha$ when $\rho=0$, the performance of a test can be quantified as the smallest value $\rho_*$ of $\rho$ for which $p$ is at least $1-\alpha$ (the less is $\rho_*$, the better).
-We used 4-element collections $\mathbf{w}$ (i.e., used $d_s=4$), and for every $N$ and $\rho$ ran two 10,000-element series of experiments differing in how we select $\mathbf{w}$ and $z$.
-In the first series (``random signals''), $\mathbf{w}$ was selected at random, and $z$ was a random combination of the corresponding harmonic oscillations.
-In the second series (``bad signal'') we used ${\mathbf{w}}=\{0,0,0,0\}$, and $z$ was the algebraic polynomial of degree 3 with the largest, among these polynomials, ratio of $\|z_0^{N_1}\|_\infty/\|z_0^{N-1}\|_2$.
-In the latter case only the realisation of noise varied from one experiment to another. \paragraph{The results} of our experiments are presented in table \ref{table2}.
-They are in full accordance to what is suggested by our theoretical analysis; for $N=256$, both tests exhibit nearly the same empirical performance.
-As $N$ grows, the empirical performances of both tests improve, and the ``performance gap'' (which, as expected, is in favor of the basic test) grows.
+Given that $p\leq \alpha$ when $\rho=0$, the performance of a test can be quantified as the smallest value $\rho_*$ of $\rho$ for which $p$ is at least $1-\alpha$ (the less is $\rho_*$, the better).